 What is a doorstep scam?

 A doorstep scam (or doorstep fraud) involves someone coming to your home and knocking on the door, with the aim of tricking you out of money.
-There can be added pressure with face-to-face interaction, which can sometimes be more challenging than dealing with phone scams, postal scams and online scams.
-There are lots of honest doorstep sellers, but there is a fine line between a scammer and an unscrupulous trader.
+There can be added pressure with face-to-face interaction, and this can sometimes be even more challenging than dealing with other types of scams, such as phone scams and online scams.
+There are plenty of honest doorstep sellers, but there is a fine line between a scammer and an unscrupulous trader.

 How big is the problem?

 According to Action Fraud, around £18.7m was lost to doorstep scammers in 2020, but it also believes that many of these offences go unreported.